 Biotin, or Vitamin B7, is one of the eight essential B vitamins

 the body needs on a daily basis for health.
 The B vitamins act as coenzymes within the body, helping it properly break down fats, protein and carbohydrates to create energy, according to the National Institutes of Health (NIH).
-When the body is low on biotin, hair loss or brittle hair are common side effects, which is why many people take extra to keep their hair strong.
+When the body is low on biotin, hair loss or brittle hair is sometimes a common side effects, which is why many people take extra Biotin to keep their hair strong.

 Biotin and Your Hair